 - direct payments, intended to support farmers’ income and to remunerate the production of public goods;

-- the Common Market Organization (single CMO), aimed at providing solutions for the efficient operation of the supply chains and agricultural markets; is
+- the Common Market Organization (CMO), aimed at providing solutions for the efficient operation of the supply chains and agricultural markets; and

 - the rural development policy, managed at the regional level and aimed at pursuing transversal objectives linked to the innovation of agro-forestry companies, the protection of the environment, the adaptation and mitigation of climate change.